-Figure 6, LINC2 Notch Filter Viewed in the Filter Layout Window

-Figure 7, Sonnet EM Simulation of LINC2 Notch Filter
+Figure 6: LINC2 notch filter viewed in the filter layout window produce an accurate filter design whereby a printed circuit board can be fabricated that will meet the design goals on first build.
+The LINC2 Filter program has a built-in interface of setting up an EM simulation project from the start, including setting up the simulation environment, adding the geometry, analyzing and viewing the project results-all in wizard-like fashion!
+When using Sonnet with LINC2, this process is completed automatically.
+From LINC2, the entire design, geometry, and EM project setup is automatically transferred to Sonnet with a single menu click.
+Selecting EM > EM Simulation (Sonnet) from the Geometry Layout menu (Figure 6) pops up the Sonnet geometry editor with the LINC2 filter geometry already loaded.
+Project > Analyze produces the Sonnet EM simulation results shown in Figure 7.
 The EM simulation (Figure 7) indicates that the filter notch is shifted 45 MHz low in frequency, or about 3%.
-To correct for this, the lower cutoff frequency in the LINC2 Filter Design Specifications form is increased 45 MHz from 1480 MHz to 1525 MHz (Figure 8, F1).
-An additional 10 MHz is added to the upper cutoff frequency to increase the bandwidth of the filter (Figure 8, F2).
-The final version of the notch filter produced from these new design parameters is shown in Figure 9.
+To correct for this, the lower cutoff frequency in the LINC2 Filter Design Specifications form is increased 45 MHz from 1480 MHz to 1525 MHz (F1 in Figure 8).
+An additional 10 MHz is added to the upper cutoff frequency to increase the bandwidth of the filter (F2 in Figure 8).
+The final version of the notch filter produced from these new FEATURE ARTICLE